Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard.

 The Dashboard also will help identify local educational agencies and schools in need of additional assistance under state and federal law.
 More information about the assistance and support is available in a November 2017 State Board of Education agenda item (DOC).

-What changes were made to the Fall 2017 Dashboard?
+What changes were made to the 2018 Dashboard?

 Changes have been made for the following indicators: